 Restore Priority Meadows, Wetlands, and Lake Tahoe Tributaries

-The Máyala Wáta Restoration project seeks to restore approximately 280 acres of meadow habitat in Meeks Meadow though a number of techniques including conifer removal, vegetative treatments, and cultural prescribed fire.
-The Washoe Tribe Environmental Protection department (WEPD) will continue working with the Forest Service on the implementation of the project.
+The Máyala Wáta Restoration project seeks to restore approximately 283 acres of meadow habitat in Meeks Meadow though a number of techniques including conifer removal, vegetative treatments, and cultural prescribed fire.
+The overall goals for the project is to increase the density and frequency of culturally significant plants for traditional uses, and to get the Washoe people back on their homelands in the Tahoe Basin.

 Key Accomplishments